owenthewizard/opnatt/README.md

 # Credits

 This took a lot of testing and a lot of hours to figure out.
-A unique solution was required for this to work in pfSense.
 If this helped you out, please buy us a coffee.

 - [rajl](https://forum.netgate.com/user/rajl) - for the netgraph idea - 1H8CaLNXembfzYGDNq1NykWU3gaKAjm8K5
 - [pyrodex](https://www.dslreports.com/profile/1717952) - for IPv6 - ?